philltran/message_private/README.txt

 When using the Message Private OG sub-module, the Group Messages display has a contextual filter which filters by group ID of the logged in user.
 This is developed taking into account that a content type called "Group" exists for all Group instances.
 Anything other than this setup requires user customisation.
+You must set field_message_groups_ref to use group bundle to enable group filter on views.

 DEVELOPMENT & TEST
 ------------------
+ * Make field_message_groups_ref preselect group bundle to enable group filter on views.
+Dynamically set to gid called "Group"?
  * Combine "Inbox", "Sent" and "Group" as sub-tabs under one called "Messages"
  * Add "Messages" tab to message entity view
  * Add to admin screen the option to turn on or off email notifications.
 Also